ByKoan/ByKoan/README.md

-# Bienvenido a mi Github, Soy Koan!
+# Welcome to my GitHub, My name is Koan!

-## Sobre mi:
+## About myself:

-- 🔭Tecnico en Sistemas Microinformaticos y Redes, y actualmente interesado en la programacion de bajo nivel
+- 🔭 Technician in Microcomputer Systems and Networks, and currently interested in low-level programming
-- 🌱 Actualmente estoy estudiando un ciclo de Desarrollo de aplicaciones Multiplataforma y aprendiendo C y Ensamblador por mi cuenta
+- 🌱 I am currently studying a cycle of Cross-Platform Application Development and learning C and Assembler by my own.
-- 📫 Me pueden contactar por este correo: officialbykoan@gmail.com
+- 📫 You can contact me by this email: officialbykoan@gmail.com

-## 🔧 Tecnologias y herramientas:
+## 🔧 Technologies and tools:

 ![Python](https://img.shields.io/badge/-Python-333?style=flat&logo=python)
 ![Java](https://img.shields.io/badge/-Java-333?style=flat&logo=java)